 - If the incident occurred inside a residence, the request must also identify each individual who was present at the time of the recording, unless not known and not reasonably ascertainable.

-If a request is denied or deemed denied by operation of law, the requester may file an appeal to the appropriate court of common pleas.
+If a request is denied or deemed denied by operation of law, the requester may file an appeal to the appropriate court.
 The appeal must be filed within 30 days of the date of denial or deemed denial.
-The Act requires an appeal to take the form of a petition and imposes a fee of $125, in addition to any other court costs and fees that accompany a lawsuit.
+The Act requires an appeal to take the form of a petition and imposes a fee of $125, in addition to any other court costs and fees that accompany a civil suit.

 - Include a copy of the written request and any written responses to the request that were received.

-- Serve the petition on the open-records officer of the respondent within five days of the date that the petitioner files the petition.
+- Serve the petition on the open-records officer of the law enforcement agency within five days of the date that the petitioner files the petition.

-- Certify that notice of the petition has been served or that service was attempted on each individual who was present at the time of the audio recording or video recording and on the owner and occupant of the residence, if the recording occurred inside a residence.
+- If the recording occurred inside a residence, certify that notice of the petition has been served or that service was attempted on each individual who was present at the time of the audio recording or video recording and on the owner and occupant of the residence.

 Once a petition has been filed, the burden of proof falls to the requester, and a court may only grant access if the petitioner (requester) proves, by a preponderance of the evidence, that: